 This brush may be a little pricey, but its a must have for those like me- who LOVE eye makeup!
 I love trying new things, new product, new types of application and new brushes to apply with.
 This brush is really well made, I have had it for about four years, and I have had no issues with the brush shedding, comimg loose or falling apart.
 It travels well and washes wonderfully with just some mild soap and water.
 It has kept its shape- with the fine ended point- perfect for blending, applying makeup on the crease, and in the corners of your eye.
 It does a really beautiful job giving you that finished look that we all want and hope to achieve.
 Give this one a try, and I am sure you will love it as much as I do!
 I use it for so many different looks, and does the job of like 3 different brushes in 1.
 5 lippies for that! <3

-I use it mostly for the crease and it works wonderfully.
+I love this brush!I use it mostly for the crease and it works wonderfully.
 Bristles never shed and are very sturdy and packed, great for packing on color.
 I also love the color of the brush (weird, i know) but i get sick of plain black or white brushes.
 For the price, this brush is great!
 If mine ever gets ruined or misplaced, I will def. repurchase!

 I love this brush so much, I own two!
 One for cream eyeshadows/liners and one for wet powder/mineral eyeshadows.
 I use this to create a smokey line and contour at the outer V, and it's perfect for that - that's what it was created for.
 I've tried to use my smaller EoB crease brushes to achieve the same effect as this #30 but they just don't get it right.
 My eyes are small yet this brush works beautifully.
 Love it with Smashbox's Shadow Liners, ELF Studio Cream Eyeshadows in the deeper shades and even to apply my other cream/gel liners (BB, Clinique, Physicians Formula, etc) in a smoky fashion.
 And by dampening it I can get the same effect with any of my gorgeous pressed or mineral eyeshadows!
 After cleaning I do reshape the brush; I've owned my first one for a couple of years and it's just like new.
 I highly recommend you buy and play with this brush!
 Available on Ebay and QVC in a set.